Picture Transfer Protocol

-Picture Transfer Protocol (PTP) is a protocol developed by the International Imaging Industry Association to allow the transfer of images from digital cameras to computers and other peripheral devices without the need of additional device drivers.
-The protocol has been standardized as ISO 15740.
+Picture Transfer Protocol (PTP) is a protocol originally developed by the Photographic and Imaging Manufacturers Association (PIMA) (later known as the International Imaging Industry Association) to allow the transfer of images from digital cameras to computers and other peripheral devices without the need for additional device drivers.
+The protocol was standardized by the ISO in 2005.
+The current version of the standard is ISO 15740:2013.

 It is further standardized for USB by the USB Implementers Forum as the still image capture device class.
 USB is the default network transport media for PTP devices.
 USB PTP is a common alternative to the USB mass-storage device class (USB MSC), as a digital camera connection protocol.
 Some cameras support both modes.

 Description

 PTP specifies a way of creating, transferring and manipulating objects which are typically photographic images such as a JPEG file.
 While it is common to think of the objects that PTP handle as files, they are abstract entities identified solely by a 32-bit object ID.
 These objects can however have parents and siblings so that a file-system–like view of device contents can be created.